 By decentralizing IoT networks with blockchain and eliminating single points of failure, connected devices get additional protection and become less vulnerable to malware and other attacks.
 Other advantages of a decentralized IoT infrastructure include more autonomous operations and lower costs of network and infrastructure maintenance.

-However, blockchain is not a panacea for all IoT security challenges.
+However, blockchain is not a panacea for all IoT or telecom security challenges.
 To authenticate and protect the fast-growing network of connected devices, a well-thought-out strategy and a combination of several approaches to IoT security are necessary.